Riverina: Politics

+The Riverina is politically conservative and leans towards the National Party on both the federal and state level.

 The Riverina is represented at the federal level in two divisions of the Australian House of Representatives, the Division of Riverina, covering the Murrumbidgee valley; and the Division of Farrer, the area along the Murray River.
 As of the 2019 Federal Election, Riverina is held by the National Party and Farrer by the Liberal Party, who, in coalition, are the governing parties.
 At the state level, the electoral districts of Albury, Cootamundra, Murray and Wagga Wagga cover the Riverina region.

 There are a range of local government authorities in the region, ranging from the cities of Wagga Wagga and Griffith; to the municipalities of Edward River, Federation, Cootamundra-Gundagai, Murray River, Murrumbidgee and Snowy Valleys; and the shires of Balranald, Berrigan, Carrathool, Coolamon, Greater Hume, Hay, Junee, Leeton, Lockhart, Narrandera, Bland and Temora.
 These councils are arranged into Regional Organisations of Councils (ROC)s: Riverina and Murray ROC and Riverina Eastern ROC.

+Health

+In 2015, 33.1% of the region's population was obese, somewhat higher than the national average.

 Facilities and services

 Higher education in the Riverina is provided by Charles Sturt University (CSU), with campuses serving the Riverina in Albury and Wagga Wagga.
 The university was established in 1989 with the amalgamation of the Albury and Wagga Wagga campuses of the Riverina-Murray Institute of Higher Education with the Mitchell College of Advanced Education in Bathurst.
 CSU provides specialist services to the Riverina in areas such as viticulture and winemaking.

 Other educational facilities in the region include TAFE NSW, providing technical and vocational training at a number of campuses throughout the region including in West Wyalong, Cootamundra, Griffith, Hay, Leeton, Narrandera, Tumut, Temora, and Wagga Wagga.
 Most larger centres have public high schools and most smaller centres are serviced by a public primary school.

 The health service in the Riverina is administered by Murrumbidgee Local Health District.
 Base Hospitals are located at Albury, Wagga Wagga and Griffith while Deniliquin, Hillston, Henty and Narrandera among others are home to regional hospitals.

 Situated between the large cities of Melbourne, Sydney and Adelaide, the Riverina is a transportation hub.
 Major transportation links in the region include the Hume Highway, Newell Highway and Sturt Highway; all part of the Australian National Highway.
 Other highways include the Riverina Highway, Cobb Highway, Olympic Highway, Kidman Way, Irrigation Way and Burley Griffin Way.

-NSW TrainLink provide rail services to Griffith, Albury and Wagga Wagga with connecting buses reaching smaller communities.
+NSW TrainLink rail services from Sydney to Griffith and Melbourne serve the Riverina with connecting buses reaching smaller communities.
 V/Line provide services linking Griffith, Deniliquin and the towns along the Murray with public transport access to Melbourne.